-It's not easy to have difficult conversations when you don't like conflict, doubts, and disappointments in the relationship, especially if you experience unsatisfying sexual intimacy.
+It's not easy to have difficult conversations when you don't like conflict, doubts, and disappointments in the relationship, especially if you experience unsatisfying intimacy.

 Men often address disappointments: "loneliness in a couple, having an emotionally neglecting partner (rejecting or controlling behaviors, etc.), and insufficient sexual stimulation."